QuantEcon/lecture-source-py/source/rst/tax_smoothing_1.rst

     S - M @ F, (S - M @ F) @ (A - B @ F)

-This explains the gradual fanning out of taxation if we simulate the Barro model a large number of times:
+This explains the  fanning out of the conditional empirical  distribution of  taxation across time, computing by simulation the
+Barro model a large number of times:

 .. code-block:: python3